FloridaIslandNFT/.github/whitepaper.md

    - **Improved Engineering** :blue_square:: Modern engineering practices ensure the house meets or exceeds current building codes for storm resiliency, incorporating lessons learned from the island’s decades of hurricane experience.

 3. **50-Year Track Record** :old_key:
-   - **Historical Performance** :calendar_spiral:: Over the last five decades, East Sister Rock Island has successfully weathered multiple hurricanes.
+   - **Historical Performance** :spiral_calendar:: Over the last five decades, East Sister Rock Island has successfully weathered multiple hurricanes.
 Each event has ultimately led to improvements that further protect the property against future storms.
    - **Commitment to Rebuilding** :handshake:: The owners have repeatedly demonstrated their readiness to restore the island in the aftermath of any catastrophic damage, ensuring the property remains a viable asset for investors over the long term.

 ---